konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

  %}

-As you can see, the definition of `rcv_heartbeat_request` captures the behavior of the whole system, when `dst` processes a heartbeat request.
-In particular, `dst` cannot be crashed when receiving the message, the message has to be timely, etc.  Similar to TLA<sup>+</sup>, we specify that certain fields preserve their values.
+As you can see, the definition of `rcv_heartbeat_request` captures the behavior of the whole system, when `dst` handles a heartbeat request.
+In particular, `dst` cannot be in the crashed state when it is receiving the message, the message has to be timely, etc. Similar to TLA<sup>+</sup>, we specify that certain fields preserve their values.
 Actually, we could update the structure `s'` instead of writing down multiple equalities over the fields.
 However, it would make the proofs more cumbersome.
 I could not find a simple way to express something like TLA<sup>+</sup>'s `UNCHANGED` over multiple variables.

 Interestingly, I accidentally swapped `src` and `dst` in the initial version of `reply` in `rcv_heartbeat_request`.
 I only found that when trying to prove one